unyt-org/uix/docs/manual/07 Persistent Contexts.md

 ```

 In the same way, you can access the private data for a session on the backend with `await ctx.getPrivateData()`.
-You can store any DATEX-compatible value in the shared/private data objects.
+You can store any DATEX compatible value in the shared/private data objects.

-You can also access private data in normal backend functions that have no access to a UIX context element, by passing
-the caller information provided by `datex.meta` to `Context.getPrivateData`:
+You can also access private data in normal backend functions that do not access a UIX context element by passing the caller information provided by `datex.meta` to `Context.getPrivateData`:
 ```ts
 export async function updatePrivateId(id: number) {
     // get the private data for the caller endpoint